Skip to Content

 My advice is to contact some cruise lines directly.

-Everybody’s needs are different – explain what would help you, and see if they can accommodate it.
+Everybody’s needs differ – explain what would help you, and see if they can accommodate it.

 My first cruise was with P&O, and they were able to provide me with a large print daily schedule as I’m not a braille reader.